Niko-La/AIT/README.md

-# 🚀 Nikola A.I.T Team: Software Development as a Simple Service
+# 🚀 Nikola A.I.T Team: Software Development as a Service

-## 🎯 Our Mission
+## 🎯 What we do

 At Nikola A.I.T Team, we're not just another software development company.
 We're your I.T partner , bringing the power of AI and cutting-edge technology to businesses of all sizes.